travigd/documentation/dotnet-api/connecting-to-a-server.md

 ## Connection Events

-`EventStoreConnection` exposes a number of events that your application can use in order to be notifed of changes to the status of the connection.
+`EventStoreConnection` exposes events that your application can use to be notifed of changes to the status of the connection.

 <table>
     <thead>